KAIST-ELST/Jx.jl/docs/example_NiO_openmxWannier.md

 After the electronic structure is given, the MFT calculation procedures consist of two processes process of [calculating J(q)](#jq-calculation) and [converting J(q) to J(R)](#jq-jr-transformation).

+> Before MFT calculation, it is STRONGLY recommended to compare the Wannier band with the original DFT band structure.
+Especially for the metallic systems, a small difference near the Fermi level could significantly impact linear response calculations.

 ## The required files for Jx MFT calculation (with OpenMX)

 > - [OpenMX result Hamiltonian file `*.HWR`](#niodat)